ppashakhanloo/pacjam/README.md

 # dep-find

-This tool (written by Kihong) builds a dependency graph of the debian packages cached by apt.
+This tool builds a dependency graph of the debian packages cached by apt.
 I have incluced the files ``direct.txt`` and ``transitive.txt`` which show the direct and transitive dependencies for debian packages respectively.

-For the time being, you can grab a dependency list for a package with:
+You can grab a dependency list for a package with:
 ```
 ./dep-find.py -p PACKAGE
 ```